The Truth Shall Not Sink with Sewol

 The documentary draws back the curtain on one of the most controversial parts of modern Korean history, the aftermath of the sinking of the MV Sewol, which resulted in the loss of 304 people.
-Through a variety of news reports and eyewitness testimonies, directors Sang-ho Lee (“Journalist Lee”) and Hae-ryong Ahn show how the large South Korean media companies colluded with the government over the information about the sinking of the ferry.
-He highlights the suffering of the victims’ families, their quest to discover the cause of the accident, and the truth behind the government’s behavior during and after it.
+Through a variety of news reports and eyewitness testimonies, directors Lee Sang-ho and Ahn Hae-ryong show how the large South Korean media companies colluded with the government over the information about the sinking of the ferry.
+He highlights the suffering of the victims' families, their quest to discover the cause of the accident, and the truth behind the government's behavior during and after it.
 The documentary focuses on the use of a diving bell, a piece of equipment that allows divers to stay underwater for long periods of time.
-Lee draws the conclusion that precious rescue time was wasted by government authorities.